KatieMurenbeeld/NLP/README.md

 # NLP
-Natural Language Processing for Fall 2022 VIP Class
+Natural Language Processing for Fall 2022 & Spring 2023 VIP Class

+## For Students
+Please download the most recent .csv file and the VIP_NPL_script.R